 I’ve seen this type of virtual reality simulation cover subjects such as:

-- Pursuing a new career or course of study.
+- Pursuing a new career or course of study

-- Heaven and hell.
+- Heaven and hell

-- God-like ability to create.
+- God-like ability to create

 Then there are precognitive dreams, previews of the future.
 Learn more about precognitive dreams.

 Just because you dream about something that’s upcoming in your life doesn’t mean it’s going to happen that way.
 Most dreams about the future are forecasts.
 They reflect tendencies and trends.
 Like the guy who dreams about the big night out he has planned with his friends for that weekend.
 He dreams it’s a disaster and his friends bail on him, which is what usually happens when he makes plans with those friends.
 They bail, or the experience doesn’t live up to the hype, and the dreamer ends up disappointed and questioning himself.

-The Experience of Dreaming
+The experience of dreaming

-While dreaming, you are in another place and time with no limits except what you place on yourself for what you can do and be.
-Dreams show not only what you are, but what you can be.
-In fact, some schools of thought teach you to view all dreams in terms of what they show you about future potential.
-Dreaming is an experience of mind, body, and spirit and serves their many purposes.
+While dreaming, you are in another place and time with no limits except what you place on yourself.
+Dreams show not only what you are but what you can be.
+In fact, some schools of thought view all dreams in terms of what they show you about future potential.
+Dreaming is an experience of mind, body, and spirit and serves many purposes.

+You are now ready for the ultimate Jedi dream trick: re-experience the dream in your imagination.
 Sit quietly and just bring your dream to mind.
 Step into the memories.
 Relive them.
-Say to yourself that you’d like insight into the dream, then pay attention to your feelings and intuition.
-Pay attention to your body.
+Say to yourself that you’d like insight about the dream, then pay attention to your feelings and intuition.
 Allow your brain to take a backseat.
 Just observe.

 Your feelings can tell you more about the meaning of a dream than anything else.